-Activity Evidence that supports this approach Challenge number addressed A full review of Pupil Premium Provision in school will take place in September 2022 through Children North East Poverty Proofing.
-Rationale This will give us a full external review of how the strategies we employ are affecting the disadvantaged children in our school and action plan to address any issues that arise This will address all areas Employing two teachers in every year group reduces class sizes (avoided mixed year groups and larger class sizes) to allow children impacted by school closures to make accelerated progress.
-Rationale Attainment highlights gaps in learning throughout school for disadvantaged pupils (52% reading, 40% writing, 54% maths).
+Activity Evidence that supports this approach Challenge number addressed Following the full review of Pupil Premium Provision in school in September 2022 we will continue to monitor the impact of provision put in place through Children North East Poverty Proofing.
+Rationale Following a full external review of how the strategies we employ are affecting the disadvantaged children in our school we have put actions in place.
+Monitoring this will support us in ensuring the best outcomes for disadvantaged children.
+This will address all areas Employing two teachers in every year group reduces class sizes (avoided mixed year groups and larger class sizes) to allow children impacted by school closures to make accelerated progress. £15,000 Rationale Although attainment is rising for PP children it remains lower overall than their non-disadvantaged peers (Age related expection of PP children end of Year 4 - 70% reading, 50% writing, 60% maths).
 Evidence 'International research evidence suggests that reducing class size can have positive impacts on pupil outcomes when implemented with socioeconomically disadvantaged pupil populations.
 Some studies also have also found that smaller class sizes in primary schools can have a greater positive impact on disadvantaged pupils than their peers.'
-EEF 2022 1,2,3 Qualified teacher employed to conduct small group catch up work in Key Stage 1 and Key Stage 2 Rationale Children in throughout school have been identified as being below age related expectations which has been exacerbated by school closures.
-Evidence 'One to One / Small Group Tuition can lead to learning gains of around five months' EEF 2022 1,2,3 Learning support assistant delivering interventions in reception 3 days a week.
-Rationale Assessments have identified children in need of phonics and early maths interventions in order that they reach ARE.
-Evidence 'Additional small group support can be effectively targeted at pupils from 1,2,3 disadvantaged backgrounds, and should be considered as part of a school's pupil premium strategy' EEF 2022 Introduction of new writing scheme supported with CPD and resources Release time for the literacy lead to look at the writing process so that opportunities to develop oracy are planned effectively.
-Research and implement an approved approach to the teaching of vocabulary (source any additional training and resources) SLT and subject leaders to look at the wider curriculum to maximise opportunities to teach and embed vocabulary across the curriculum and promote this Purchase of any supporting resources Allocate time for all staff to review measures taken.
-Release time for the literacy lead to conduct parent workshops Attainment in writing is below that of Reading and Maths.
+EEF 2022 1,2,3 Qualified teacher employed to conduct small group catch up work in Key Stage 1 and Key Stage 2 £8500 Rationale Children in throughout school have been identified as being below age related expectations which has been exacerbated by school closures.
+Evidence 'One to One / Small Group Tuition can lead to learning gains of around five months' EEF 2022 1,2,3

+Learning support assistant delivering interventions in reception 3 days a week. £12000 Rationale Assessments have identified children in need of phonics and early maths interventions in order that they reach ARE.
+Evidence 'Additional small group support can be effectively targeted at pupils from disadvantaged backgrounds, and should be considered as part of a school's pupil premium strategy' EEF 2022 1,2,3 Embedding of new writing scheme supported with CPD and resources Release time for the literacy lead to look at the writing process so that opportunities to develop oracy are planned effectively.
+Research and implement an approved approach to the teaching of vocabulary (source any additional training and resources) SLT and subject leaders to look at the wider curriculum to maximise opportunities to teach and embed vocabulary across the curriculum and promote this Purchase of any supporting resources (class texts) Allocate time for all staff to review measures taken.
+Release time for the literacy lead to conduct parent workshops £4000 Attainment in writing is below that of Reading and Maths.
 Monitoring highlighted that the teaching of writing did not focus directly enough on the fundamentals of writing and developing a wide vocabulary.
-Evidence Improving Literacy in KS1 EEF Improving Literacy in KS2 EEF 1,2,7 Projected Spend £34,325
+Evidence Improving Literacy in KS1 EEF Improving Literacy in KS2 EEF 1,2,7 Projected Spend £39,500